pathawks/jekyll-disqus-comments/README.md

 ## License

-Copyright &copy; 2013 Patrick Hawks and licensed under either under [The MIT License](http://opensource.org/licenses/MIT) or the [GNU General Public License, version 2 or later](http://opensource.org/licenses/gpl-2.0.php), except for the files noted below.
+Copyright &copy; 2013 Patrick Hawks and licensed under dual licensed under [The MIT License](http://opensource.org/licenses/MIT) and the [GNU General Public License, version 2 or later](http://opensource.org/licenses/gpl-2.0.php), except for the files noted below.

+You don't have to do anything special to choose one license or the other and you don't have to notify anyone which license you are using.

 ***